2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 | .fields.helpText      | Additional text to provide an explanation for the field.                                                                                                                                                                                                                                                                                                                                                                                                           |
 | .fields.fields        | You can organize your fields in a hierarchy, allowing child fields to be nested within the invoice’s metadata.
 This structure can help you better organize and manage the collected information, making it easier to access and interpret.
 For example, if you have a form that collects customer information, you can group the fields under a parent field called customer.
 Within this parent field, you might have child fields like name, Email, and address. |

 The field name represents the JSON property name that stores the user-provided value in the invoice’s metadata.
-Some well-known names can be interpreted and modify the invoice’s settings.
+Some well-known names can be interpreted and modified to adjust the invoice’s settings.

 | Field name       | Description            |
 | ---------------- | ---------------------- |